MySocialApp/mysocialapp-swift-client/README.md

 # mysocialapp-swift-client

-Official Swift client to interact with apps made with [MySocialApp](https://mysocialapp.io) (turnkey iOS and Android social network app builder - SaaS).
+#### MySocialApp - Seamless Social Networking features for your app

-Note: This lib was made in Swift and can be used inside any Swift 3 and above apps.
+Official Swift client to interact with apps made with [MySocialApp](https://mysocialapp.io)

-# Why using it?
+# What is MySocialApp?

-MySocialApp is a very innovative way to have a turnkey native social network app for iOS and Android.
-Our API are open and ready to use for all your need inside one of our generated app or any thirds app.
+MySocialApp’s powerful API lets you quickly and seamlessly implement social networking features within your websites, mobile and back-end applications.
+Our API powers billions of requests for hundred of apps every month, delivering responses in under 100ms.

 ### What can you do?